LLMs + Persona-Plug = Personalized LLMs

 \section{Methodology}

 Personalized large language models (LLMs) aim to satisfy users' specific demands and preferences by tailoring responses based on users' historical behaviors.\footnote{Other personal information, such as user attributes, can also be used for personalization.
-However, due to the absence of such data in the current dataset, we follow existing studies~\cite{RSPG,LAMP} and focus solely on using users' historical behaviors in this paper.} Following existing studies~\cite{RSPG,LAMP}, the personalization task can be defined as: for a certain user $u$, generating a personalized response $y^u$ to a given user input $x^u$, utilizing the user's historical behaviors $H^u = [h^u_1,\cdots,h^u_n]$.
+However, due to the absence of such data in the current dataset, we follow existing studies~\cite{RSPG,LAMP} and focus solely on users' histories.} Following existing studies~\cite{RSPG,LAMP}, the personalization task can be defined as: for a certain user $u$, generating a personalized response $y^u$ to a given user input $x^u$, utilizing the user's historical behaviors $H^u = [h^u_1,\cdots,h^u_n]$.
 Each user behavior $h^u_i$ corresponds to historical interactions similar in nature to the current input $x^u$.
 For example, if a user requests assistance with generating a title for a research paper, their historical behaviors may include titles and abstracts they have previously created for papers.

 In this work, we introduce a method for LLM personalization called the persona-plug (\ours{}) with a plug-in user embedder module.
-It encodes a user's each historical behavior into a dense vector and aggregates these embeddings into a single personal embedding considering the current input $x^u$.
+It encodes each historical behavior of a user into a dense vector and aggregates these embeddings into a single personal embedding considering the current input $x^u$.
 This personal embedding is then incorporated into the input to guide a fixed LLM in generating personalized responses. \ours{} is a lightweight, plug-and-play approach, where each user has a distinct personal embedding calculated by the shared user embedder.
-The LLM uses these embeddings as input without requiring any additional modification on its own parameters.
+The LLM uses these embeddings as input without requiring any additional modification to its own parameters.
 An overview of our proposed \ours{} method is shown in Figure~\ref{fig:framework}.